Recent Longevity News for the seven days ending

 of facial skin aging and vitamin D levels in middle-aged white women -

-D insufficiency.
-Our results suggest an association between skin aging and
+with vitamin D insufficiency.
+Our results suggest an association between skin

 Dietary